Median-point approximation and its application for the study of fermionic systems: Median-point approximation for one-dimensional integrals

-When assessing convergence with increasing order at $\alpha \geq0$, the most relevant is the convergence at the critical point $\alpha = 0$, since the approximations converge with growing $\alpha$.
+\begin{widetext} When assessing convergence with increasing order at $\alpha \geq0$, the most relevant is the convergence at the critical point $\alpha = 0$, since the approximations converge with growing $\alpha$.
 The polynomial equations become:

 \end{widetext} That indeed demonstrates convergence to the exact value $\beta = \frac{4\pi}{\sqrt{6}}\Gamma(\frac{1}{4})^{-2}$ ($\approx 0.3903$) with increasing the approximation order.
-Clearly, the parameter range increases with increasing the order of the approximation, but remains finite.
+Moreover, the parameter range with positive real solutions increases with increasing the order of the approximation, but remains finite.
 Apparently, this is related to the fact that the exponential asymptotic of $\beta$ for $\alpha\rightarrow -\infty$ can not be captured by a polynomial of a finite degree.
-However, in general $\gamma$ can be expressed via $y^{(5)}$ as